DjangoGirls/tutorial/en/django_installation/instructions.md

 >```
 >$ . myvenv\Scripts\activate.ps1
 >```
->The obvious advantage is that you don't have to switch between editor windows and command-line windows
+>The advantage is that you don't have to switch between editor windows and command-line windows

 You will know that you have `virtualenv` started when you see that the prompt in your console is prefixed with `(myvenv)`.